Is it possible to actually sleep on a plane?

 - If you are sitting in the aisle seat, bring your legs to your hips and curl up in the seat.
 If you hang your legs over the edge of your arm rest, you may be more comfortable, but will likely be bumped by flight attendants and other passengers.

 - Put your seat back into a recline position.
-Be conscious of the person behind you to avoid an in-flight brawl over reclining your seat.
+Be conscious of the person behind you to avoid an altercation inflight.

 - If you are lucky enough to have a row to yourself, lie down and make yourself comfortable!

 - Learn what your airplane sleep position says about you.

 Hopefully these tips will help you arrive at your destination feeling well rested and ready to take on the day.
 What have you tried to sleep better on the airplane?